awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

 + An existing cluster\.
 If you want to use the Amazon VPC CNI Amazon EKS add\-on, your cluster needs to be version 1\.18 or later\.
 If you're using the self\-managed add\-on, your cluster can be any Amazon EKS supported version\.
 + An IAM OpenID Connect \(OIDC\) provider for your cluster\.
 To determine whether you already have one, or how to create one, see [Create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.
 + An IAM role with the [AmazonEKS\_CNI\_Policy](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonEKS_CNI_Policy%24jsonEditor) IAM policy attached to it\.
 For more information, see [Configuring the Amazon VPC CNI plugin to use IAM roles for service accounts](cni-iam-role.md)\.
++ If you are using version 1\.7\.0 or later of the CNI plugin and you use custom pod security policies, see [Delete the default Amazon EKS pod security policy](pod-security-policy.md#psp-delete-default)[Pod security policy](pod-security-policy.md)\.

 ## Adding the Amazon VPC CNI Amazon EKS add\-on<a name="adding-vpc-cni-eks-add-on"></a>